What You Need to Apply

 You are strongly encouraged to answer the application essay questions in relation to the Carey JD/MBA Program as opposed to only the Wharton MBA Program.

-All applicants to the Carey JD/MBA Program must take the LSAT and must register with the Credential Assembly Service (CAS).
+All applicants to the Carey JD/MBA Program must take the LSAT, GRE, or GMAT.
 We will accept LSAT results from any exam taken from June 2013 or thereafter for the class entering in fall 2019.
-If you take the LSAT more than once, all of your scores will be considered.
+GRE or GMAT test dates must align with the Wharton MBA test date requirements for the appropriate application round.
+If you take a test more than once or take more than one testing format, all scores will be considered and must be reported in the application form.
+All test scores should be submitted in the JD/MBA application as directed.

-You must also register with the LSAC Credential Assembly Service (CAS) and arrange to have all transcripts sent to LSAC from each college or university attended.
-When we receive your application, we will request your CAS report, and LSAC will send it directly to us.
+Regardless of the testing format you choose to use, each applicant must also register with the LSAC Credential Assembly Service (CAS) and arrange to have all transcripts sent to LSAC from each college or university attended.
+When Penn Law receives your application from Wharton, Penn Law will request your CAS report, and LSAC will send it directly to Penn Law.
 Please note that your CAS report will not be released by LSAC until all required transcripts have been received and processed by LSAC.

 Recommendation Forms and Letters